 Specific Information of the Statewide and Local Alerting Systems

 The following pages detail the various methods of the statewide alerting systems.
-They are in various forms and methods as follows
+They are in various forms and methods as follows:

-The Presidents message How the President of the United States gets his or her message on every radio and television station and cable system in the state of Oregon.
+The Presidents message - How the President of the United States gets his or her message on every radio and television station and cable system in the state of Oregon.
 This tab has a county by county list of FIPS codes.

 How statewide messages from Oregon Emergency Management, Oregon State Police and/or Oregon Emergency Response System get on every radio and television station and cable system in the state of Oregon using the SAME legacy analog EAS system.